neurobagel/documentation/docs/infrastructure.md

     [official docs](https://docs.stardog.com/stardog-applications/studio/) to learn how.

-### Change the superuser password
+### Change the database admin password

 When you first launch Stardog, a default `admin` user with superuser privilege will automatically be created for you.
-You should first change the password of this user:
+You should first change the password of the database `admin`:

 ```console